php-fig/fig-standards/bylaws/004-psr-workflow.md

 both documents.
 No PSR number is assigned to the proposal at this point.

 With both the proposal and the meta document in the proposed folder, the author(s) must find their sponsors, one of which must become the coordinator.
-Unless the proposed concept was already voted on before, the coordinator must initiate a vote to enquire whether the members of PHP-FIG are generally interested in publishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
+The coordinator must initiate a vote to enquire whether the members of PHP-FIG are generally interested inpublishing a PSR for the proposed subject, even if they disagree with the details of the proposal.
 The coordinator must announce the vote on the Mailing List in a thread titled "[VOTE] Proposed: Title of the proposal".
 The vote must adhere to [the voting protocol][voting].

-If the vote passes, the proposal receives a temporary name and officially enters Draft stage.
-The name should be composed of the prefix "PSR-" and one or two uppercase letters representing the proposal's name, such as "PSR-C" for a cache proposal.
-The names must be noted in the `/proposed/_names.md` document of the [official PHP-FIG "fig-standards" repo][repo].
-Names may be reused once a proposal was accepted or dropped.
+If the vote passes the proposal officially enters Draft stage.
+The propsal receives a PSR number auto-incremented from the last PSR in the `/accepted` folder of the [official PHP-FIG "fig-standards" repo][repo].

 The author(s) may continue to work on the proposal during the complete voting period.